Whether you call it a weed eater, weed wacker or string trimmer, it is an important tool for a well-manicured yard and garden.

 Solution: Remove the filter and wipe out any remaining dirt from the air filter housing.
 Replace a dirty air filter with a new air filter.

-Other items to check on your Ryobi spark plug is a cracked porcelain or burnt electrode; a loose spark plug wire; and an incorrect spark plug gap.
+Other items to look for is cracked porcelain or burnt electrode; a loose spark plug wire; and an incorrect spark plug gap.
 These items can also cause a starting issue with your Ryobi.

 Solution: You can attempt to clean a dirty spark plug with a wire brush and reuse it.
 I prefer to replace it.
 It is an inexpensive part and one of the primary items responsible keep your string trimmer running.